How to Archive a Google Classroom Without Losing Important Data

 Steps

-Head over to Google Classroom and make sure you’re logged into the right account.
-Your dashboard will show all your active classes.
+Sign In to Google Classroom Go to Google Classroom and ensure you’re logged into the correct account.
+Your dashboard will display all your active classes.

-To the right of each class name, there’s a button with three vertical dots.
-Clicking this gives you access to several options, one of which is “Archive.”
+Click the Three Dots (More Options) To the right of each class name, there’s a button with three vertical dots.
+Click this button to access more options.

 Why It Matters?